 Dr Wayne Grant Carter completed a BSc (Hons) degree in Biochemistry with Nutrition and then a PhD in Biochemistry at the University of Southampton.
 He subsequently undertook post-doctoral research posts at The Babraham Institute, Cambridge; Imperial College, London; University of California at Irvine, USA, and then at the University of Oxford.
 Additionally, Dr Carter has worked for a global reagent supplier, Sigma, a SME company, Mobious Genomics, and has been employed as a consultant for Syngenta.
-Dr Carter is currently an Associate Professor and Group Leader within the School of Medicine, University of Nottingham.
+Dr Carter is currently an Associate Professor and Group Leader (Clinical Toxicology lab) within the School of Medicine, University of Nottingham.
 Dr Carter's research interests are varied and include detection and utilisation of novel biomarkers of toxicological exposure.

 BSc (Hons) Medical Physiology & Therapeutics, course code B121.